Return To Campus Plan

 We do not do allergy testing but can refer those who are having severe allergic symptoms.

-Lipscomb University holds Health Record Forms on all university students for seven years.
+Lipscomb University holds Health Record Forms on all university students for ten years.
 If you need a copy of your record, we must have the release of information form filled out and faxed back to us at 615.966.5286.
 Please allow two business days to process your requests.

 Do you require a physical prior to admission?